petrovska-petro/TCL/README.md

 Low volatility: `[daily['lower_bollinger'] * 0.985, daily['upper_bollinger'] * 1.015]`

-## WIP
+## Documentation

-Pendant of adding tests/ and define the pull in/out strategy to be followed by the scripts.
+You can read further details of the mechanism of TCL contract on [notion_notes](https://www.notion.so/).

 ## Credits